 Chat messages are not included in the activity log, since the purpose of the activity log is to show what is going on outside of the chat, when the agent does things autonomously.

-- Prefilter Decide if this trigger is relevant to the agent.
-For example “Do I care about this slack message, is it addressed to me?”.
+- Pre-filter Decide if this trigger is relevant to the agent.
 This is an early-out mechanism to save time and credits.

-- Security Assessment A separate security agent assesses the plan, compares with the agent’s instructions, and decides whether it is safe to carry out the plan.
-For example if the agent plans to respond to an email, the security agent will check if the agent’s instructions mention that it should respond to emails.
+- Security assessment A separate security agent assesses the plan against the agent’s instructions and decides whether it is safe.
 See the Security Agent page for more details.

 - Execution The agent executes the plan, and the activity log shows the specific tool calls and end result.